fry69/maint.sh/README.md

 # maint.sh - Simple Server Maintenance Script

-maint.sh is a basic Bash script designed for simple maintenance tasks across a very small number of servers (less than 10).
+`maint.sh` is a basic Bash script designed for simple maintenance tasks across a very small number of servers (less than 10).
 It provides a quick way to execute common maintenance operations, such as checking resources, updating packages, and rebooting servers when necessary.

-## Important Note
+> [!Warning]

-This script is intentionally simple and borderline naive in its approach.
+> This script is intentionally simple and borderline naive in its approach.
 It is suitable for personal use or managing a handful of servers.
 For serious maintenance tasks or larger server fleets, it is strongly recommended to use a more robust tool like Ansible.

 ## Features